SebastianRL/odin-recipes/README.md

 This is a recipe project containing some of my favorite recipes.
 This project is part of The odin project.
-For now it is only focused on HTML files, but in the future it will also contain CSS files.
+The project focuses on HTML & CSS foundations.